 When you buy a laser cap, you want to know that a warranty and a money-back guarantee protect it.
 Warranties ensure that your investment will last you many years, and the money-back guarantee helps ensure that if you do not get results, you can return the product and get back your investment.
 So, let's start with the iRestore warranty and money-back policies.
 To start, iRestore offers a 12-month guarantee on their laser caps, and the process is relatively simple to apply.
 They do not require proof of use, but they only allow for one return per household. iRestore also offers a 1-year warranty for their laser helmets, but you will have to purchase one separately if you want an extended warranty.

-As for the illumiflow money-back guarantee, you get a no-questions-asked return after 6-months of use. illumiflow also offers an industry-leading 3-year warranty on all laser caps so that you can feel confident about your investment long-term.
+As for the illumiflow money-back guarantee, you get a no-questions-asked return for up to 6-months after purchase. illumiflow also offers an industry-leading 5-year warranty on all laser caps so that you can feel confident about your investment long-term.

 With illumiflow offering an easier return process and an industry-leading warranty, illumiflow is the warranty and refund winner.